arangodb/docs/3.11/aql/operations-update.md

 An update operation will only update the attributes specified in `document` and leave other attributes untouched.
-Internal attributes (such as `_id`, `_key`, `_rev`, `_from` and `_to`) cannot be updated and are ignored when specified in `document`.
+Internal attributes (such as `_id`, `_key`, `_rev`, `_from` and `_to`) cannot be modified and are ignored when specified in `document`.
-Updating a document will modify the document's revision number with a server-generated value.
+Updating a document modifies the document's revision number with a server-generated value.

 ### `keepNull`